Radeon 400 series

 The Radeon 400 series is a series of graphics processors developed by AMD.
-These cards were the first to feature the Polari GPUs, using the new 14 nm FinFET manufacturing process, developed by Samsung Electronics and licensed to GlobalFoundries.
+These cards were the first to feature the Polaris GPUs, using the new 14 nm FinFET manufacturing process, developed by Samsung Electronics and licensed to GlobalFoundries.
 The Polaris family initially included two new chips in the Graphics Core Next (GCN) family (Polaris 11 and Polaris 12).
-Polaris implements the 4th generation of the Graphics Core Next instruction set, and shares commonalities with the previous GCN microarchitectures.
+Polaris implements the 4th generation of the Graphics Core Next instruction set, and shares commonalities with the previous GCN microarchitectures.The third 8GB Radeon graphics card in the series has been released.

 Naming

 The RX prefix is used for cards that offer over 1.5 teraflops of performance and 80 GB/s of memory throughput (with memory compression), and achieve at least 60 FPS at 1080p in popular games such as Dota 2 and League of Legends.
 Otherwise, it will be omitted.
 Like previous generations, the first numeral in the number refers to the generation (4 in this case) and the second numeral in the number refers to the tier of the card, of which there are six.
 Tier 4, the weakest tier in the 400 series, will lack the RX prefix and feature a 64-bit memory bus.
 Tiers 5 and 6 will have both RX prefixed and non-RX prefixed cards, indicating that while they will both feature a 128-bit memory bus and be targeted at 1080p gaming, the latter will fall short 1.5 teraflops of performance.
 Tiers 7 and 8 will each have a 256-bit memory bus and will be marketed as 1440p cards.
 The highest tier, tier 9, will feature a memory bus greater than 256-bit and shall be aimed at 4K gaming.
 Finally, the third numeral will indicate whether the card is in its first or second revision with either a 0 or 5, respectively.
 Therefore, for example, the RX 460 indicates that it has at least 1.5 teraflops of performance, 100 GB/s of memory throughput, has a 128-bit memory bus and will be able to achieve 60 FPS in the previously mentioned games at 1080p.